Phillip-Kalmanson/Minesweeper/README.md

 If a tile has a mine near by, it will have a number in it when revealed, the number will be equal to the number of mines surronding the tile.

-Tiles you suspect are mines can be flagged by Right-Clicking
+Tiles you suspect are mines can be flagged by Right-Clicking.

 If you are unlucky and reveal a mine, GAMEOVER.
-You can hit "R" to restart
+You can hit "R" to restart.

+The number on the left indicates your score, the lower the better.

+The number on the right indicates the number of mines left.
 ![image](https://user-images.githubusercontent.com/66324385/134605855-cd324968-54fe-44c9-bbc8-90e0d4a8dd61.png)